Towns, Wiggins shine as Timberwolves top Pelicans 107-100

 TIP-INS

 Pelicans: C Nikola Mirotic returned after missing two games with a right ankle sprain.
-He had 16 points and 10 boards. .
-Head coach Alvin Gentry said PG Elfrid Payton is close to returning from his own right ankle sprain, but he sat out his ninth straight game.
+He had 16 points and 10 boards. ...
+Gentry said point guard Elfrid Payton is close to returning from his own right ankle sprain, but he sat out his ninth straight game.

-Timberwolves: The win was Minnesota's fifth straight against New Orleans. .
-G Derrick Rose (left knee soreness) did not dress after playing 39 minutes in the win over Brooklyn on Monday.
-Rose is averaging 19.2 points and 4.8 assists per game this season. .
+Timberwolves: The win was Minnesota's fifth straight against New Orleans. ...
+G Derrick Rose (left knee soreness) did not dress after playing 39 minutes Monday in the win over Brooklyn.
+Rose is averaging 19.2 points and 4.8 assists per game this season. ...
 Teague played for the second time in three days after missing six games with a bruised left knee.

 UP NEXT